Bezzi/NextBus-RP/README.md

 - http.server: To create a web server.
 - requests: For external http GET requests to NextBus API.
 - requests_cache: To store requests in cache.
-- Pymongo: Driver to use Mongo database.
+- pymongo: Driver to use Mongo database.
 - json: To return data in json format.

 ### Python3 Dependecies: